 - Hose (stainless steel)

+As the water boils, the evaporated steam will go through the hose, condensing before arriving in your glass bowl as distilled water.
 Take caution not to handle the hose before or after boiling to avoid hurting your hand.
 Allow the water to cool before storing it.

 Improvised Charcoal Filter